 Multiplayer that is: Fun.
 Enjoyable.
 Reliable.
 Easy.
 What can I do to help?

-Test the new PXO system once it is finished.This post will be updated and improved as time goes on.
+See the following post!This post will be updated and improved as time goes on.